Private Student Accommodation

 JORVIK Viking Festival set just a short walk from the city centre and after nearly 40 years, has become a city favourite, with a week’s worth of celebrations in the middle of February.
 Join an evening event at the Nine Realms Bar and drink like a Viking the night before the festivities begin.
 Get involved with a variety of events throughout the week such as the Viking Costume Competition, the Saga Storytelling, or compete in the Have-a-Go Sword Workshops.

 Are you a budding filmmaker?
 The Aesthetica Short Film Festival could be your next big break; submit a short film across any one of 11 categories.
 Or check out the York Early Musical Festival which celebrates over 500 years’ worth of musicians of the highest artistic standard.

 The York Food and Drink Festival. it’s 10-day festival held at the end of September each year and visitors from all over the country.
 Looking to promote local food producers and independent retailers in York, this festival highlights the very best this city has to offer.
-There’s something for everyone to get involved with here and can make a fantastic day out for you and your friends.
+There’s something for everyone to get involved with here that can make a fantastic day out for you and your friends.

 Other notable York events include the York Chocolate Festival and York Christmas Festival where you can look forward to taking part and soaking up the city charm.